bigslycat/flow-geojson/README.md

 ### Opaque types support

-Since version 1.0.0, you can use types with the suffix "Strict".
+Since version 2.0.0, you can use types with the suffix `Strict`.
 For example `Point3D` contains `[number, number, number]` when `Point3DStrict` contains `[Longitude, Latitude, Altitude]`.

 ### Available types